 _

 I would love to hear your take on the above.
-Find me at sb@seanblanda.com or on Threads.
+Find me at sb@seanblanda.com or on Bluesky.